MurrellGroup/Rifraf.jl/docs/src/examples.md

 result = rifraf(sequences, phreds; reference=reference)
 ```

-There are also convenience functions for reading and writing entire
+There are also convenience functions for reading and writing the
-simulated problems.
+output of `sample_sequences`.

 ```
 reference, template, t_error, sequences, _, phreds, _, _ = sample_sequences()